BIOGRAPHY JUDITH HAUSTEIN

 She then went on to study an MA in Audio Technology and began experimenting with sampling and soundscapes, introducing elements of Electronica to her songs.
 As part of her MA thesis Judith self-produced her debut album, which combined Brazilian styles with contemporary production techniques, under Prof. Simon Zagorski-Thomas.

 Promoting the album, Judith was touring London’s Underground scene and England as a Jazz songwriter and with her virtuous six piece band (affectionately referred to as ‘the Peanutbutterflies’), playing some fine venues such as ‘Birmingham Jazz Festival’, or the ‘China white’ where she was supporting the legendary ‘Mark de Clive-Lowe’.

-Her debut ‘Fire& Sleep’ was released in 2010 and features an exciting line-up of London musicians like Chris Williams (Led Bib) and Pedro Velasco (Samba Azul).
+Her debut ‘Fire& Sleep’ was released in 2010 and features an exciting line-up of London musicians: Rob Pennel - Drums/ Percussion, Ben Bastin - Double/E Bass, Pedro Velasco - Guitars, Gaz Wilkins - Rhodes/ Moog, Chris Williams (Led Bib) - Alto Sax/ Flute, Liz Palmer - Flute.

 Besides playing gigs as a solo singer / guitarist, she has also been collaborating with various artists from the UK such as Jack Ellister (London, Stuttgart) and Koto Kill (London) as a live and session musician.

-Over the past four years Judith has been eagerly working on some original compositions that are the result of a long process of self-reflection and searching for a new authenticity within her music.
+Over the past several years Judith has been eagerly working on some new original compositions that are the result of a long process of self-reflection and searching for a new authenticity within her music.

 In 2019 Judith formed a new six-piece band that exclusively premiered the album live in Stuttgart, with various guest musicians.